-A version of this text was published in New York Family on Jan 31, 2020
+A version of this text was published in the New York Family Magazine on Jan 31, 2020

 Half a century after the Thirteenth Amendment abolished slavery in the United States, the first Balck History Month was celebrated.
 In 1925 Carter G. Woodson decided it was time to raise awareness of African American’s contributions to society, science, and culture.
 The Harvard historian founded the Association for the Study of Negro Life and History (ASNLH).
 In the next year, the first Negro History Week was celebrated during the second week of February.